BendyLand/data-collection/python/README.md

 # Python Web Scraper

-The purpose of this project was to help me learn the basics of web scraping and practice in a relatively forgiving language.
+The purpose of this project was to help me learn the basics of data collection and practice in a relatively forgiving language.

 ## The Project